sunkanmii/Technical-Writing-Adventures/part-2/part-2.md

 8. Examples (Parameters, Objects, and Properties)

-We’ll go into its definition for most of these as we move forward.
+We’ll go into its definition for most of these as we move forward in the series.

-Let’s look into API Reference and its differences via this table below:
+API references and user guides are quite different, some may think they should have the same format, but actually they should not.
+Let’s look into API Reference and its differences with tutorials and guides via this table below:

 | API Reference | Tutorials/User Guides |
 | --- | --- |